-Tips for Photographing Strangers
+Tips for photographing strangers

 Anyone who ventures into the world with a camera in hand knows that, at some point, they will face the challenge of photographing someone they don’t know.
 Being photographed, depending on your disposition, can be a relaxing, fun, expressive opportunity, or if you are like me, can be a truly awkward experience.
 Photographing strangers can be a complex dance of psychology, body-language, dialogue, and luck, but there are several tricks that might help you with the process.